This free crochet doll blanket is a terrific instant gratification project since it's a repetitive stitch pattern that works up really quickly.

-Making crochet doll clothes is a lot of fun because it allows you to make a wide variety of items in miniature versions from what they normally require.
-This is great since it doesn't take nearly as long, allowing you to practice stitches and get familiar with techniques on small projects.
-You can always take what you learn and implement it to full size if you love the pattern; or you can just make lots of beautiful things for a doll collection.
+Making crochet doll clothes and accessories is a lot of fun because it allows you to make a wide variety of items in miniature versions.
+It's a great way to practice stitches and get familiar with techniques on small projects.
+You can always take what you learn and implement it to full size if you love the pattern, or you can just make lots of beautiful things for a doll collection.

-This free crochet doll blanket is designed to cover an 18" doll including the American Girl dolls.
+This crochet doll blanket is designed to cover an 18" doll including the American Girl dolls.
 This is a simple crochet blanket pattern that uses v-stitches for detail.
 If you've never worked with crochet v-stitch before, then this blanket provides a great opportunity for practice.
 If it's a stitch that you love, you'll find this to be a meditative project.

 - 6 ounces worsted weight yarn, any color